Politics, Business & Culture in the Americas

 ABOUT THE AUTHOR

 Reading Time: 3 minutesRubio is professor of practice at the School of Public Policy at the London School of Economics (LSE) and senior advisor at McLarty Associates.
-Rubio is a former senator in Mexico and a former deputy minister for foreign affairs, social development and finance.
+Rubio is a former senator in Mexico and three times deputy minister: finance, foreign affairs and social development.

 Follow Vanessa Rubio: X/Twitter